 The online ad industry has to survive against ad blockers, regulations and competitive ad rates.
 And if it is not able to block malvertising, then its survival will be in question.
 The first set of guidelines to help ad companies inspect ad content and ensure that malicious ads are not spread has been released by the digital ad industry group – Trustworthy Accountability Group (TAG).
 This is a good attempt born out of necessity to ensure survival of the on-line ad industry.

 Traditionally, cyber criminals have attempted to distribute malware through spam emails, phishing, spear phishing and malicious links and attachments in emails.
 With users becoming more security aware cyber criminals having been attempting newer ways to unleash infiltration.
 Many online ad distributors do not have the technology or resources to detect malware in ads, so it is quite easy for infiltration with malware.

 Worldwide regulators are laying out stricter privacy and data security laws on how companies must handle data.
 Customer data must be kept secure and any data breach would lead to severe implications for the company.
 With this fear in mind, ad companies have the responsibility of ensuring that the ads are free of malware.

 However, this is easier said than done.
 Globally, thousands of companies deliver billions of ads everyday to websites.
 Cyber criminals have deceptively set up seemingly full-fledged companies, that are difficult to identify as malicious.
-The responsibility now falls on website owners to ensure security of their website.
+The responsibility now falls on website owners to ensure their website’s security.

 Websites must be regularly scanned for possible infection.
 Only verified safe ads must be allowed to run on the website and possibly maintained by the website owner.
 A robust antivirus solution with sandboxing and real-time scanning could help mitigate the risks associated with malicious ads.